Angelo1211/HybridRenderingEngine/README.md

 ## References

-There's a comprehensive indexed list of references for the project that I am continually updating in this [page of the wiki]().
-However, I am constantly returning to a subset of these for reference and/or inspiration so I added links to them below to highlight them and share their awesomeness:
+There's a comprehensive indexed list of references for the project that I keep more or less up to date in this [page of the wiki]().
+However, I find myself constantly returning to a subset of them for further reading or when I need inspiration, so I've added links below to share them and spread the word of their awesomeness.
+Check them out!

 * [Learn OpenGL](https://learnopengl.com/Introduction): OpenGL tutorials and general introduction to 3D graphics concepts.
 * [Parallel Computer Architecture and Programming](http://15418.courses.cs.cmu.edu/tsinghua2017/home) : Intro to the GPU programming model.
+* [Doom(2016) - Graphics Study](http://www.adriancourreges.com/blog/2016/09/09/doom-2016-graphics-study/): Dissection of a frame in the id Tech 6 engine.
-* [Siggraph2016 - The Devil is in the Details: idTech 666](https://www.slideshare.net/TiagoAlexSousa/siggraph2016-the-devil-is-in-the-details-idtech-666?next_slideshow=1): Main guideline and inspiration for features of the HRE.
+* [Siggraph2016 - The Devil is in the Details: idTech 666](https://www.slideshare.net/TiagoAlexSousa/siggraph2016-the-devil-is-in-the-details-idtech-666?next_slideshow=1): A behind-the scenes look into the renderer tech of DOOM 2016.
+Probably the biggest inspiration in terms of features and overall quality level that I'm striving for.
-* [Efficient Real-Time Shading with Many Lights](https://www.zora.uzh.ch/id/eprint/107598/1/a11-olsson.pdf): Great explanation of cluster shading directly from the writers of the original paper and practical tips from industry veterans who have implemented it.
+* [Efficient Real-Time Shading with Many Lights](https://www.zora.uzh.ch/id/eprint/107598/1/a11-olsson.pdf): An introduction to cluster shading directly from the writers of the original paper.
+Also outlines some practical tips from industry veterans.
+* [Real Shading in Unreal Engine 4](https://blog.selfshadow.com/publications/s2013-shading-course/karis/s2013_pbs_epic_notes_v2.pdf): The principles and implementation details behind UE4 physically based shading model.
+Includes shader code!
+* [Forward vs Deferred vs Forward+ Rendering with DirectX 11](https://www.3dgep.com/forward-plus/): Detailed overview of different rendering algorithms.

+## Acknowledgements
-## Model & Textures Acknowledgements
+### Models & Textures

 * [Sponza (gLTF2 Version)](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/Sponza)
 : Original model: [Frank Meinl](https://www.artstation.com/artwork/K5bEr), First modified by: [Morgan McGuire](http://casual-effects.com/data/index.html), PBR Textures: [Alexandre-pestana](http://www.alexandre-pestana.com/pbr-textures-sponza/).